Mother pushing pram in a park

 Content Producer

-Rachel covers a range of content at Canstar Blue, including its famed star rating awards.
-Rachel has a Bachelor of Communications, majoring in Journalism from Queensland University of Technology and has worked in a variety of public relations, marketing and communications roles.
+Rachel Bollerman is a Content Producer on Canstar Blue's Home and Lifestyle team.
+Rachel graduated with a Bachelor of Communications, majoring in Journalism at the Queensland University of Technology.
+She has worked in a variety of public relations, marketing and communications roles, gaining experience in community management, social media marketing, blog writing and other styles of copywriting.
+Prior to joining Canstar, Rachel worked at the Institute for Urban Indigenous Health where she assisted with campaign management and communications across the organisation.
 When she's not working, Rachel enjoys doing arts and crafts projects at home and spending time with friends.

 Share this article